Health Devices

 What do you plan to do with the data your fitness tracker gathers?
 To make sense of your steps, sleep or heart rate, the service that comes with your device will likely play a major role in your decision.

-Fitbit offers apps and websites that are highly-rated by customers.
-Unlike its competitors, Fitbit's services can record several data not collected by its wearables, including stress, food tracking and blood pressure.
-Garmin recently released the ConnectIQ platform, which allows runners, cyclists and swimmers to download third-party applications, and also customize its watch faces.
+Fitbit offers apps and websites that are highly rated by customers.
+Unlike its competitors, Fitbit's services can record data not collected by its wearables, including stress, food tracking, and blood pressure.
+Garmin recently released the ConnectIQ platform, which allows runners, cyclists, and swimmers to download third-party applications and also customize its watch faces.

-If you're planning on purchasing a full-featured smartwatch, many activity tracking features are also included.
-The Apple Watch ($349 and up) incorporates Apple's Healthkit software suite which ties together health information collected from the Watch as well as the iPhone.
-Google also offers Android Wear, a suite of devices from differing manufacturers that connects to its health app, Android Fit, which also tracks steps while using an Android smartphone.
+If you plan on purchasing a full-featured smartwatch, many activity-tracking features are also included.
+The Apple Watch ($349 and up) incorporates Apple's Healthkit software suite, which ties together health information collected from the Watch and the iPhone.
+Google also offers Android Wear, a suite of devices from differing manufacturers that connects to its health app, Android Fit, which tracks steps while using an Android smartphone.
 But other brands, like Withings, also offer separate apps that don't require you to buy its classy, analog smartwatch.

-The right choice is the option that works best with your fitness and health needs — and perhaps, as well, with your wallet.
+The right choice is the option that best suits your fitness and health needs—and perhaps also your wallet.

 Like GearBrain on Facebook